NateACoffey/ConjugationPractice/README.md

 # ConjugationPractice

-Conjugation practice that I made to practice my Japanese conjugations
+Conjugation practice is a desktop application that I made to practice my Japanese conjugations

 I made this because I couldn't find good conjugation quizes and realized that I can just make my own.
 Turns out doing QA is harder than the coding since I need to know the appropriate conjugations.